mikaelpatel/Arduino-Shell/README.md

 # Arduino-Shell

-This library provides a forth/postscript style shell for Arduino sketches.
-Shell uses a byte token threaded instruction set.
+This library provides a Forth/PostScript style shell for Arduino sketches.
+Shell is a virtual stack machine with a byte token threaded instruction set.
 The tokens, characters, are chosen so that it is possible to write small scripts directly without a token compiler.
-As forth scripts are written in Reverse Polish Notation (RPN), and executed in the given order.
+As Forth scripts are written in Reverse Polish Notation (RPN), and executed in the given order.

 ![screenshot](https://dl.dropboxusercontent.com/u/993383/Cosa/screenshots/Screenshot%20from%202016-02-29%2011%3A00%3A13.png)

-The shell has built-in instruction level trace to aid script debugging and performance tuning.
+Shell has built-in instruction level trace to aid script debugging and performance tuning.
 It prints the instruction cycle count, script address, opcode (or full operation name), stack depth and contents.
 Typical output in the Serial Monitor above.

+Shell can be configured to trace full operation names or tokens.

 The classical Arduino Blink sketch in the shell script language is
 ```